 Web hosting companies offer different types of hosting plans to users with different needs.
 Below are the 4 major web hosting solutions available in the market:

 - Shared Hosting

 - Managed WordPress Hosting

-Here’re the major things to consider when choosing the web hosting plan for your website:
+Here are the major things to consider when choosing a web hosting plan for your website:

 - Speed: Speed plays a vital role in making a successful online business.
 It has direct impact on user-experience, SEO, and your site conversions.
 Fast is the best.

 - Security: Your website security is mostly determined by the security measures taken by your web host.
 So, make sure to check security options before buying.